particle-iot/docs/src/content/reference/reference/firmware.md

 ### analogRead() (ADC)

 Reads the value from the specified analog pin.

+{{#if has-stm32}}
 The device has 8 channels (A0 to A7) with a 12-bit resolution.
 This means that it will map input voltages between 0 and 3.3 volts into integer values between 0 and 4095.
 This yields a resolution between readings of: 3.3 volts / 4096 units or, 0.0008 volts (0.8 mV) per unit.

 _Before 0.5.3_ **Note**: do *not* set the pinMode() with `analogRead()`.
 The pinMode() is automatically set to AN_INPUT the first time analogRead() is called for a particular analog pin.
 If you explicitly set a pin to INPUT or OUTPUT after that first use of analogRead(), it will not attempt to switch it back to AN_INPUT the next time you call analogRead() for the same analog pin.
 This will create incorrect analog readings.

 _Since 0.5.3_ **Note:** you do not need to set the pinMode() with analogRead().
 The pinMode() is automatically set to AN_INPUT any time analogRead() is called for a particular analog pin, if that pin is set to a pinMode other than AN_INPUT.
 If you explicitly set a pin to INPUT, INPUT_PULLUP, INPUT_PULLDOWN or OUTPUT before using analogRead(), it will switch it back to AN_INPUT before taking the reading.
 If you use digitalRead() afterwards, it will automatically switch the pinMode back to whatever you originally explicitly set it to.
+{{/if}}

+{{#if has-nrf52}}
+The device has 6 channels (A0 to A5) with a 12-bit resolution.
+This means that it will map input voltages between 0 and 3.3 volts into integer values between 0 and 4095.
+This yields a resolution between readings of: 3.3 volts / 4096 units or, 0.0008 volts (0.8 mV) per unit.
+{{/if}}

 ```C++
 // SYNTAX
 analogRead(pin);
 ```

-`analogRead()` takes one argument `pin`: the number of the analog input pin to read from ('A0 to A7'.)
+`analogRead()` takes one argument `pin`: the number of the analog input pin to read from ({{pins op='all-a'}})

 `analogRead()` returns an integer value ranging from 0 to 4095.